dylanmtaylor/cloudflareddns-rust/README.md

 and each element's position in the variable should match the position of the corresponding element in the other variable.

 ## License
-This library is licensed under the GPLv3 license.
+This program is licensed under the GPLv3 license.
 See LICENSE for more information.